A unified diagrammatic approach to topological fixed point models: Topological order in 3+1 dimensions

 In network notation, this is

-As in the lower-dimensional cases, we can restrict to only this single 3-3 Pachner move if we introduce additional bindings, elements, and moves, which have geometric interpretations in terms of more general cellulations.
-The 3-cells for the additional bindings are just the 3-cells for the additional elements of the $2+1$-dimensional volume liquid, e.g., there are two flip hat bindings, and a 2-gon binding.
+As in the lower-dimensional cases, we can restrict to only this single 3-3 Pachner move if we introduce additional bond dimensions, tensors, and moves, which have geometric interpretations in terms of more general cellulations.
+The 3-cells for the additional bond dimensions are just the 3-cells for the additional tensors of the $2+1$-dimensional volume liquid, e.g., there are two flip hat bond dimensions, and a 2-gon bond dimension.
 As in $2+1$ dimensions, we need cancellation moves which allow us to derive 2-4 and 1-5 Pachner moves from the 3-3 Pachner moves, and symmetry moves which allow us to derive Pachner moves with different edge orientations.
-Permuting the vertices of the 4-simplex changes the edge orientations though, so we have to glue elements called \emph{4-flip hats} in order to flip them back.
+Permuting the vertices of the 4-simplex changes the edge orientations though, so we have to glue tensors called \emph{4-flip hats} in order to flip them back.
 A 4-flip hat is given by $4$-cells consisting of two flip hats and two tetrahedra, e.g.,

 We can flip an edge of a $4$-dimplex by gluing three 4-flip hats to three boundary tetrahedra sharing that edge.
 E.g., the \emph{$(01)$ $4$-simplex symmetry move} equates a $4$-simplex mirrored at the $01$ edge with one whose $01$ edge was flipped.
 More precisely, we use a more powerful version of this move where one of the three $4$-flip hats was brought to the other side: